ivandiaze/Coursera-Getting-and-Cleaning-Data/CodeBook.md

 - subject_ttrain: Data table for test/subject_train.txt
 - data: Merged data from test and train
 - tidy_data: The final tidy data

-## Transformation details (run_analysis.R)

-The run_analysis.R script performs the following transformations:

-- Load both test and train data
-- Load the features and activity labels.
-- Extract the mean and standard deviation column names and data.
-- Process the data.
-There are two parts processing test and train data respectively.
-- Merge data set.